 Predictably, the group that had the menus with the calorie labels were more accurate.
 But not entirely.
 Accuracy was up by 4 percent.
 Still, some underestimated their calorie intake and others overestimated.
 Men tended to pay less attention to the calorie totals.

 At this point I was curious about the impact of knowing your calories.
 According to one recent study on what we order at fast food outlets, it did not make a huge difference.
-Using data from 104 restaurant before and after implementing the labeling law, researchers wound up with three years’ of transactions.
+Using data from 104 restaurants before and after implementing the labeling law, researchers wound up with three years’ of transactions.
 From 50 million purchases, they observed that there was an initial decrease of approximately 60 calories.
 However, the decline was not sustained.
 It soon dwindled down to 23.

 Our Bottom Line: Present Bias